Riddle drum

 A riddle drum is a makeshift frame drum used in traditional English folk music.
-Originally, they were large agricultural riddle sieves used for winnowing corn, made from sheepskin stretched across a wooden frame.
+Originally, they were large agricultural riddle sieves used for winnowing grains and kernels, made from sheepskin stretched across a wooden frame.
 Agricultural workers found these made excellent percussion instruments, and developed unique rhythms and playing styles.

 When the name Riddle Drum was first recorded in the 1950s, the only remaining tradition of playing the drums was in the South of England.
 It is unknown whether the name Riddle Drum then was just a Southern English name for the drum and it was known by different names in other parts of England or whether they were once called Riddle Drum across the country.

 "Riddling" and musical parallels across the British Isles

 The English term “riddle drum” is tied in with the agricultural process.
 In England, winnowing corn is colloquially called "Riddling", and until the 20th century winnowing sieves were made by stretching an animal skin across a wooden hoop.
-Holes were then burnt into the skin at close intervals of appropriate size for the corn to be sieved (barley, wheat) and were known as riddle sieves.
+Holes were then burnt into the skin at close intervals of appropriate size for the grain(s) to be sieved (barley, wheat, corn) and were known as riddle sieves.

-There are similar surviving examples of Riddle Sieves from Scotland, France, Bulgaria, the Ottoman Empire and Nepal, in some countries such as Scotland they were used as musical instruments.
+There are similar surviving examples of Riddle Sieves from Scotland, France, Bulgaria, the Ottoman Empire and Nepal.
+In some countries such as Scotland, where they were referred to as wechts or weichts, they were used as musical instruments.

 In Cornwall, riddle drums were called crowdy crawn.
 John Davey of Zennor (1812–1891), one of the last people with some traditional knowledge of the Cornish language, describes "a wooden hoop covered with sheep-skin, used for taking up corn.
 Sometimes used as a tambourine, then called crowdy-crawn."
 “Crowdy” in the Cornish language means, "fiddle playing" and “crawn” means "animal skin".

 Riddle Sieves were used in Ireland and were called, "riddles," or "English sieves".
 The Irish bodhrán drum is identical to the English riddle drum, also made of goatskin and sometimes associated with the "riddling" of corn.